mozman/ezdxf/docs/source/launcher.rst

 Entity View
 ~~~~~~~~~~~

-The entity view is a read-only text editor, it is possible to select and copy
+The entity view is a read-only text editor, it's possible to select and copy
 parts of the text into the clipboard.
-All ACIS content entities get an id assigned automatically, this way the data
+To improve the readability all ACIS entities get automatically an id because
-is more readable, by default AutoCAD and BricsCAD do not use ids for ACIS
+AutoCAD and BricsCAD use relative references for ACIS data export and do not
-entities.
+assign entity ids.
 The id is shown as decimal number in parenthesis after the entity
 name.
-The ``~`` is a shortcut for a null-pointer.
+The ``~`` character is a shortcut for a null-pointer.

 .. code-block:: Text